konveyor/enhancements/enhancements/crane-2.0/dvm-crane-feature-parity/README.md

 In the last phase, we will also bring the DVMP's logic in the library.
 At the end of this phase, we will simply call crane-lib functions to get progress information of Rsync Pods in DVM.

 This enhancement will be updated at every phase to include implementation details.

-### Implementation Details/Notes/Constraints [optional]

-What are the caveats to the implementation?
-What are some important details that didn't come across above.
-Go in to as much detail as necessary here.
-This might be a good place to talk about core concepts and how they relate.

 ### Risks and Mitigations